MiSikora/laboratory/library/docs/user-guide.md

 }
 ```

-In either case a design that relies on non-blocking function calls is preferable.
+In either case, a design that relies on non-blocking function calls is preferable.

 ## Sources

-Feature flags by default have only a single source for their options.
-By convention it is considered to be a local source.
-However, you might have a need to have different data sources for feature flags depending on some runtime conditions or depending on a build variant.
-For example, you might want to use a local source during debugging and rely on some remote service in production.
+Feature flags, by default, have only a single source for their options.
+By convention, it is considered to be a local source.
+However, you might need to have different data sources for feature flags, depending on some runtime conditions or a build variant.
+For example, you might want to use a local source during debugging and rely on some remote services on production.

 Let's say that you want to have a feature flag that has three sources.
 One local, and two remote ones.

 !!! info
     Notice that a feature flag source is also a feature flag.
-This allows to change feature flag sources via `Laboratory` as well.
+This allows us to change feature flag sources via `Laboratory` as well.

 ```kotlin
 enum class PowerType : Feature<PowerType> {